otmanTR/OOP-School-Library/README.md

 # 📖 [OPP-School-Library] <a name="about-project"></a>

-**[OPP-School-Library]** OPP-School-Library is an school library app which is designed with Ruby and you can add teachers, students, books and see books borrow records.
+**[OPP-School-Library]** is an school library app which is designed with Ruby and you can add teachers, students, books and see books borrow records.

 ## 🛠 Built With <a name="built-with"></a>